Biomedical Science (with Foundation Year)

 Placement year (if applicable)

-You'll also complete the Professional Practice in Applied Science module.
+You will also study the Professional Practice in Applied Science module.

 See the Placements and Fees sections for more information.